pfink/nuimo-openhab-python/examples/keymaps/README.md

 Navigation mode:
 - Swipe up+down: Go up or down the hierarchy.
 - Wheel / Swipe left+right: Navigate between apps on the same hierarchy.
-When the button is not hold, by default a short button click sends a TOGGLE command to switches while the wheel will control the Slider elements.

 The navigation mode is active **as long as the Nuimo's main button is pressed**.
 It's entered on a `BUTTON_PRESS` event and the mode is switched back to default after a `BUTTON_RELEASE` event.